Welcome to Modern Web & Mobile Applications!

-The materials covered in CS132 culminates in a final project, where students work in groups to implement a web application for a client.
-(We are currently looking for suitable projects for this course!
-For further information see our submissions page.)
-Examples of previous projects include:
+The materials covered in CSCI 1320 culminates in a final project, where students work in groups to implement a web application for a client.
+Examples of previous projects have included:

 - A front end to let spectators provide input regarding music volume and fire status for Waterfire.